A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

 Then the estimate \eqref{eq:tmf-tmk} follows from \eqref{eq:est-tmf}, \eqref{eq:est-tmk} and \eqref{eq:est-edge}. \end{proof}

-\begin{remark} The above argument was used by Katona to prove the theorem for discrete random variables.
-Then Katona made the extension for continuous random variables using continuous versions of Tur\'an-type theorems.
-Similar ideas are used in a series of papers \cite{Kat69, Kat77, Kat78, Kat80, Kat81, Kat82, Kat83} on the study of the optimal estimate of $\mP(\|X+Y\|\geq c)$ in terms of $\mP(\|X\|\geq 1)$ for i.i.d. random variables.
-Comprehensive results are given in the survey \cite{Kat85}.
-Similar results were independently obtained by Sidorenko \cite{Sid82}.
+\begin{rmk} Katona \cite{Kat69} proved the result for discrete random variables, and then extended it for continuous random variables employing continuous versions of Tur\'an-type theorems.
+This discretization argument was used in a series of papers \cite{Kat69, Kat77, Kat78, Kat80, Kat81, Kat82, Kat83} on the optimal estimate of $\mP(\|X+Y\|\geq c)$ in terms of $\mP(\|X\|\geq 1)$; \cite{Kat85} contains a comprehensive survey.
+Similar results were independently obtained by Sidorenko \cite{Sid83}. \end{rmk}